 Today he is handing out homemade termite protein bars, available in cheese or chocolate flavor, to an excited village crowd.
 It is part of a series of taste tests he is running through his new insect-based foods business.

-He is joined by Bronwyn Egan, a zoologist from the South African University of Limpopo, who shares his fascination for edible insects -on a culinary and an academic level.
+He is joined by Bronwyn Egan, a zoologist from the South African University of Limpopo, who shares his fascination for edible insects, on a culinary and academic level.
 For the last two years, she has worked closely with Boima and other locals, collecting both their knowledge of nutritious critters, as well as actual specimens.

 She is looking to build up the scientific understanding of these species as a first step to conserving them.
-Some estimates say up to 40% of insect species could become extinct globally over the coming decades -largely due to habitat loss as land is converted to intensive agriculture, as well as urbanization and the use of pesticides.
+Some estimates say up to 40% of insect species could become extinct globally over the coming decades, due to habitat loss as land is converted to intensive agriculture, as well as to urbanization and the use of pesticides.